Winter in Toronto

 High Park is a large, 397-acre park in the heart of Toronto.
 There aren’t official snowshoe trails, but the parks is very popular for snowshoeing in the winter.

 Bring your gear, and take the TTC to High Park station.
-From there, its only a 1-minute walk to High Park.
+From there, it’s only a 1-minute walk to High Park.

 Don’t have snowshoes?
 You can rent them from Exclusive Sport Rentals which are based out of Vaughan (just north of Toronto.)